Lemon Drop Hot Sauce Recipe

 Lemon Drop Hot Sauce (Aji Limon Hot Sauce) is a delicious condiment made using Peruvian Aji Limon peppers.
 Use it to spice up your recipes or serve it as a dip.
 Here is how to make it.

-You can try a few more homemade sauce recipes here – Thai Sweet Chilli Sauce, Bechamel Sauce, Yum Yum Sauce, Bang Bang Sauce, Gochujang Dipping Sauce, Harissa Sauce, and Lemon Garlic Butter Sauce.
+Try a few more homemade sauce recipes here: Cilantro Chimichurri Sauce, Thai Sweet Chilli Sauce, Bechamel Sauce, Yum Yum Sauce, and Bang Bang Sauce.

-Lemon Drop Hot Sauce (Aji Limon Hot Sauce) is a condiment made using Peruvian Aji Limon peppers.
-This vibrant yellow sauce is hot and spicy with a hint of sweet and lemony citrus flavors.
+Lemon Drop Hot Sauce (also known as Aji Limon Hot Sauce) is a condiment made with Peruvian Aji Limon peppers.
+This vibrant yellow sauce is hot and spicy, hinting at sweet and lemony citrus flavors.

 Ingredients

-Peppers – This recipe uses lemon drop chile peppers (Aji Limon peppers).
-These are Peruvian peppers that are hot, with a fruity citrus flavor.
+Peppers – This recipe uses lemon drop chile peppers (Aji Limon peppers), which are hot Peruvian peppers with a fruity citrus flavor.

 Extra Virgin Olive Oil – Choose the best quality olive oil